 - People still need a focus on what they need

-- People expect that the offer you Market is experienced in the Pharmacy
+- They expect that the offer you Market is experienced in the Pharmacy

-- People still need to know you care about them and their family
+- The public still need to know you care about them and their family

 - People need to ‘feel’ they can trust the Pharmacist and the team